stac-utils/rustac-py/README.md

 ## Why?

-Why make a new STAC Python library, when we already have [PySTAC](https://github.com/stac-utils/pystac)?
+Q: We already have [PySTAC](https://github.com/stac-utils/pystac), so why did we make a new STAC Python library?

-Well, we've built some things in [stac-rs](https://github.com/stac-utils/stac-rs) (a collection of STAC Rust libraries) that we want to provide to the Python ecosystem, such as:
+A: We want to provide a couple of things in [stac-rs](https://github.com/stac-utils/stac-rs) (a collection of STAC Rust libraries) to the Python ecosystem:

 - Read, write, and search [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet)
 - `async` functions